 10. Thickens Eyebrows:

 Use of castor oil promotes hair growth and hence helps thicken your eyebrows and eyelashes.
 It stimulates rapid growth of hair.
 The unusual chemical composition of the oil helps to keep your eyebrow and eyelash hairs from breaking.
-To use:
+Here are the directions to use:

 - Rub castor oil over your lashes and brows before bed.